jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-1-planning-plus-black-box-spec-part-a-eventual-strategy.md

 Work out the idea as you go along.
 Make concise documentation.

-Consider the ‘writing efficiently’ rules in the project documentation of *Encircle Language Spec*.
+Consider the ‘writing efficiently’ rules in the project documentation of *Circular Language Spec*.

 ### Benefits